chihiroanihr/board-game_ito/README.md

    mongosh -u ${USERNAME} -p ${PASSWORD} --authenticationDatabase ${DATABASE_NAME}
    ```

-4. Testing connection string **as if** client
+4. Testing connection string **as if** connecting from client

-   You can login from the CLI:
+   You can login from the CLI as following:

    ```bash
    mongosh --username ${USERNAME} --password ${PASSWORD} --host mongo1